One part of PBS is to understand why the behaviour happens, how it's been learned and how it's maintained - this is

-The UK PBS competence framework provides a detailed framework of the things that you need to know and the things that you need to do when delivering best practice PBS to people with learning disabilities who display or at risk of displaying behaviours which challenge.
+The UK PBS competence framework explains the things that you need to know and the things that you need to do when delivering best practice PBS to people with learning disabilities who display or at risk of displaying behaviours which challenge.

-In conjunction with Imaginarium Seed and in support of the Winterbourne View Joint Improvement Programme, we produced four films to show some of the issues, difficulties and benefits of supporting adults with learning disabilities who can display behaviour that challenges in their communities.
+In conjunction with Imaginarium Seed and in support of the Winterbourne View Joint Improvement Programme, we produced four films to show some of the issues, difficulties and benefits of supporting adults with learning disabilities who can display behaviours which challenge in their communities.